JDBDT/jdbdt/src/site/markdown/Tutorial.md

 </table>

-- The data set of the previous step, `theInitialData` is used to [populate](DBSetup.html#Insert) the database table.
+- The data set of the previous step, `theInitialData`, is used to [populate](DBSetup.html#Insert) the database table.

 		// Populate database using the built data set populate(theInitialData);

-- The final step is to disable auto-commit for the JDBC connection, a pre-requisite for using JDBDT save-points, that are discussed [later](Tutorial.html#TheTestCode.PerTestSetupAndTeardown) in this tutorial.
+- The final step disables auto-commit for the JDBC connection, a prerequisite for using JDBDT save-points, that are discussed [later](Tutorial.html#TheTestCode.PerTestSetupAndTeardown) in this tutorial.

 		// Set auto-commit off (to allow for save-points) theDB.getConnection().setAutoCommit(false);